WWDTM: Bob Costas

 That's a subspecies known for stealing honey from other colonies' hives.

-But wouldn't you know it, he was the old bee who just got back in the game for one more school.
+But wouldn't you know it, he was the old bee who just got back in the game for one more score.

-It's like a, if like Guy Ritchie directed a Pixar movie.
+It's like a, it's like Guy Ritchie directed a Pixar movie.

 Peter gets the plastic apple from the Hampton.